XsLangley/CoCoS-AAAI2022/README.md

 >CoCoS can be easily extended to a wide range of GNN-based models with little computational overheads.
 >Extensive experiments show that CoCoS considerably enhances typical GNN models, especially when labeled data are sparse in a graph, and achieves state-of-the-art or competitive results in real-world public datasets.

-The paper will be available soon on the AAAI library.
+A preliminary version of our paper can be found in the directory `./paper/AAAI2022_CoCoS.rar` The formal published version of our paper will be available soon on the AAAI library.

 ## Cite This Work
 ```